apache/cordova-docs/docs/en/edge/cordova/media/media.play.md

 Description
 -----------

-Function `media.play` is a synchronous function that starts or resumes playing an audio file.
+The `media.play` method executes synchronously, and starts or resumes playing an audio file.

 Supported Platforms
 -------------------